lc0/lc0.github.com/source/_posts/2014-03-16-julia-first-impression-from-the-new-language.markdown

 * Efficient support for Unicode, including but not limited to UTF-8
 * MIT licensed: free and open source

-Enough, with general knowledge, some feedback I had during last couple days writing a simple analysis.
+Enough, with features description, some feedback I had during a couple days performing a simple analysis.

 The very first issue I’ve been faced with, was that Julia just didn’t work for me with another [JuliaStudio](https://github.com/forio/julia-studio) from Forio.
 I used for my tests a cmahine with Windows7